rcl-cloud-apps/docs/installation/wordpress.md

 ![image](../images/installation/wordpress-install-info.PNG)

 - Wait for a few minutes for the installation to complete.
-Then, click the 'Log In' button to login to the WordPress Admin Portal.
+Then, click the 'Log In' button to login to the WordPress Admin Portal

 ![image](../images/installation/wordpress-install-login.PNG)